Mugison: Further career

 2009 saw Mugison release a live album called 'A Reminder' which contained a few songs which had been modified over the years.
 He sold this through his website and completed a sold-out tour of Iceland with Björgvin Gíslasson.

 Mugison was also asked to participate in an Amnesty International charity event whereby he played all 5 boroughs of New York in one day.

-2011 saw the release of his fourth and most successful to date studio album; Haglel Haglél.
+In 2011, he released his fourth and most successful to date studio album; Haglél.
 The album sold in excess of 30,000 during 2011.
 Recorded entirely in Icelandic, and recorded on a simple two-track soundcard the album was casually recorded with friends in various houses and home made studios.
-Due to the phenomenal success of the record, Mugison was able to pay off various debts and as a thank you gesture to the people that bought the album he did three free concerts in Reykjavik at Harpa in December 2011.
+Due to the phenomenal success of the record, Mugison was able to pay off various debts and as a thank you gesture to the people that bought the album he did three free concerts in Reykjavík at Harpa in December 2011.
 He performed the three concerts in one day, and they were all at maximum capacity.
 The middle performance was filmed live to air on RUV and transpired to be the highest rated TV show on RUV during 2011.
 Mugison also travelled around the country and performed free concerts in the following towns: Seyðisfjörður, Vestmannaeyjar, Bolungarvik and Akureyri (where he did 2 concerts).

 All Mugison's albums are handmade, so to create 30,000 became a full-time job for some of his friends and family.